perguth/vpn-access-point/README.md

 Uncheck `Allow SSH password authentication`.

+--

+> **Troubleshooting**
+> If you lock yourself out eg. with wrong firewall routes continually press the `Reset` button.
+The connection will be available only while keeping the button pressed.
+Now you can ssh into the device and reset the device with `firstboot`.

+--

 ## setup firewall rules

 Create a new network interface: Set the name to `tun0`, and protocol to `Unmanaged`.
 Set `Custom Interface:` to `tun0 `.